Responsive Header

 Taking Complaints Too Literally

-The Problem: Customer says "I want feature X" but actually needs outcome Y (which feature Z provides).
+The Problem: Customer says "I want feature X" but actually needs outcome Y.

 The Solution: Always ask: "What are you trying to accomplish?"
 Build solutions to underlying needs, not literal feature requests.